Sign-SGD via Parameter-Free Optimization: Introduction

-Although \textsc{Sign-SGD} can be effectively used in these two highly demanded hypostases — for compression in distributed learning and as a memory-efficient method in the single-node regime, its full potential remains uncharted.
-Optimal stepsize tuning requires knowledge of hyperparameters related to problem properties, which are often unknown in practice.
-Consequently, manual stepsize tuning proves necessary, consuming time and reducing overall performance.
-To address this, we introduce parameter-free \textsc{Sign-SGD} algorithms that utilize automatic stepsize selection schemes.
+Although \textsc{Sign-SGD} is effectively used both for compression in distributed learning and as a memory-efficient method in a single-node regime, achieving its full potential requires selecting an appropriate stepsize.
+The optimal choice depends on problem-specific quantities that are unknown in practice, necessitating costly manual tuning.
+To address this issue, we introduce parameter-free \textsc{Sign-SGD} algorithm that employ automatic stepsize selection schemes.

-\section{Brief literature review and contributions}
+\section{Brief Literature Review and Contributions}

+To situate the problem and motivate our algorithms, this section reviews the literature and distills the open challenges that guide our contributions. \begin{itemize}[leftmargin=*, nosep] \item We begin by revisiting \textsc{Sign-SGD} and identifying the theoretically desirable stepsize that would enable effective training without manual tuning. \item Next, we survey parameter-free optimization methods, highlighting their advantages and limitations. \item We conclude by stating the contributions of this work and explaining how they address the gaps. \end{itemize}